nolash/weechat-pss/scripts/python/README.md

 * Connect to node
 * Add recipients to node's address book
-* Send message to node
+* Send message to recipient
 * Receive messages received by node while connected to it

 (if you send a message and there is noone listening on the other node, they won't get the message later on.
 This is regardless of whether the node even is up or not.)